History of Scania: 1658 conquest by Sweden

 In 1666 the University of Lund or Regia Academia Carolina, after a proposal from Bishop Peder Winstrup, was established as part of a programme of measures to further integrate the newly acquired provinces.
-However, there had long been plans to establish a university in Götaland and with the new borders Lund and Scania were chosen.
 The university was closed during the Scanian War, but reopened in 1682.

-In 1676 was the province regained by Denmark and many Scanians either joined the Danish army or fought with the Danish.
+In 1676, during the Scanian War, the province was occupied by Denmark and many Scanians either joined the Danish army or fought with the Danish.
 The members of this partisan movement were known as "friskydter", but are today most known by the Swedish degrading name Snapphanar.
-The 1676–1679 war between Denmark and Sweden over Scania was devastating for the people of Skåne.
+The 1676–1679 war between Denmark and Sweden over Scania was devastating for the people of Scania.
 It effectively ended in a draw, after much destruction of property and suffering for the civilian population.
-Scania, with the exception of Malmö and its fortress Malmöhus, returned to Danish administration.
 Landskrona Citadel became used as the primary Danish base and recruitment centre Turning points came with the Swedish victories in the Battle of Lund in December 1676 and the Battle of Landskrona in July 1677.
 But the war continued another two years.

 In the Treaty of Fontainebleau (1679) on 2.September (Gregorian calendar) peace was restored through French intervention.
-For a tiny sum should the Treaty of Copenhagen (1660) borders be restored, and yet again would Scania become subordinated to the Swedish King against the will of its people. and the treaty was confirmed as Treaty of Lund exactly a fortnight later, on the 16th.
+The Treaty of Copenhagen (1660) borders would be restored in exchange for indemnities, and yet again would Scania become subordinated to Sweden against the will of its people. and the treaty was again confirmed as Treaty of Lund exactly a fortnight later, on the 16th.